 - Image: An uploaded image that appropriately illustrates your API.
 Other users may see it in their API Hub if you choose to share it with them.

-Here is a possible configuration for our first burger stores API:
+Here is a possible configuration for our W- 9 API:

 Fill out the form with the following values (or pick your own):

-Once you’re done setting up your API, press the Next step: define your data model button to create the list of fields we’d like to extract from our burger stores documents.
+Once you’re done setting up your API, press Next to begin defining your data model.
+We'll create the list of fields we’d like to extract from the W-9 documents.